Beaver Brook Trail System

 - Trail 2 - Make Believe is 0.8 mile long and is Ranked Easy

 - Trail 3 - Twisted Pine is 0.3 mile long and is Ranked Hard

 - Trail 4 - Safe Bet is 0.4 mile long and is Ranked Moderate

 - Trail 5 - Good Luck is 0.9 mile long and is Ranked Hard

 - Trail 6 - Coniferous is 0.6 mile long and is Ranked Easy

-Mileages listed on the following chart are for individual trail segments only and do not reflect cumulative mileages.
+Mileages listed are for individual trail segments only and do not reflect cumulative mileages.

 Trail difficulty ratings are relative to the trails in the Beaver Brook system only.
 They may differ from difficulty ratings at other facilities

 The following guidelines describe proper etiquette on shared use trails.
 They were developed by the International Mountain Bicycling Association (IMBA) to help avoid conflicts between different user groups.
 For a further explanation of these guidelines, or other mountain bike related information, visit IMBA using the link in the right column.